yexianyi/Chukonu/README.md

 ## cho-ko-nu repository

 cho-ko-nu is an Open Source ([Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.txt)) library contains many utilities that could facilitate daily development for developers.
-In order to well organize this library, each of tools is maintained at separate branch.
+In order to well organize this library, each of tools is maintained at an independent folder.
 For any question or issue, please feel free to contact me.

-Thanks,
+Thanks,</br>
-Xianyi Ye
+Xianyi Ye</br>
-yexianyi@hotmail.com
+yexianyi@hotmail.com</br>